This is one of a series of articles about Perl XS, a language used for writing extensions to the Perl interpreter in C.

 XS is a collection of macros processed by a program called

-Pseudocode.
-Xsubpp expands XS macros into bits of C code
+expands XS macros into C code.

 To learn XS, you have to learn the Perl C API, Perl's internal data structures, the Perl stack, and how a C subroutine gets access to it.
 Once you understand all this, you don't need XS: you can code directly to the Perl C API.